 For a small town Tirau has a large variety of local shops which attract tourists and motorists.

-With a good climate and surrounding fertile flat to rolling landscape, this an ideal area which is used predominantly for dairy farming, although there are other forms of farming such as sheep, deer, maize, horses and tree plantations.
+With a good climate and surrounding fertile flat to rolling landscape, this an ideal farming area.
+It is used predominantly for dairy farming, although there are other forms of farming such as sheep, deer, maize, horses and tree plantations.

 A number of lovely country gardens and home stays can also be found in the rural area.

-Just a short drive away from the centre of Tirau is the popular Okoroire Hot Springs Hotel and Golf Course, and an Early New Zealand Museum located 3km on the main Rotorua Rd.
+Just a short drive away from the centre of Tirau is the popular Okoroire Hot Springs Hotel and Golf Course, and an Early New Zealand Museum located 3 kilometres on the main Rotorua Road.

-A popular river walk is Te Waihou Walkway to the acclaimed crystal clear Blue Spring, and the beautiful Waikato River Trails project begins slightly North of Tirau with the Karapiro track.
+A popular river walk is the Te Waihou Walkway, to the acclaimed crystal clear Blue Spring.
+The beautiful Waikato River Trails project begins slightly North of Tirau with the Karapiro track.